-The development of this prediction model was inspired by the Australian CBIS and the FDA PREDICT (see descriptions in sections 8.1.6. a and 8.1.6. b).
+The development of this prediction model was inspired by the Australian CBIS and the FDA PREDICT (see descriptions in sections 1.6.1.6.1. and 1.6.1.6.2.).
 We broadened the set of parameters for the incoming consignment as much as we could.
 In addition to the number of successful inspections for a given importer-product combination, other supply chain combinations were considered.
 For example, how many successful checks has the product supplier had.
 We were looking at the number of consecutive successful inspections for different combinations: